Dalperdomoe/compra_eficiente_unspsc_codes_nlp/README.md

 -----------

 In order to use sodapy, you must take the following into account to use the API token:
-- Create a '.env' file in root's repository.
+- Create a '.env' file in  repository's root.
 - Finally, the credentials MUST be stored as it is shown in environment_example file.

 Python Enviroment (Optional)
 -----------

-Create a python enviroment in root's repository
+Create a python enviroment in repository's root
 ```
 python3 -m venv env
 ```